 The sensors read your movement when you indicate which way you are turning with hand signals, and activates your turning lights.
 The lights are located on both the front and back of the helmet, ensuring that you are visible to others.
 Brake lights turn on automatically when you reduce speed.

 The helmet also tells you if a car is approaching your blindspots.
 The front and back cameras scan the environment.
 This info is interpreted communicated to you, using the visor interface.
 A non-disruptive light under the visor blinks in your peripheral vision as cars are approaching from behind.

-Unfortunately delivery to backers has been postponed considerably from the original schedule.
-The company is now looking at an end-2017 date.
+Unfortunately manufacturing has been postponed considerably from the original schedule.
+The company is now testing final versions of the helmet before shipping to backers.

 This helmet is designed to serve the demand of cyclists who prioritise safety.

 LINX uses bone conduction technology which turns audio into vibration that goes straight to your inner ear from the tabs of your helmet strap.
 This lets riders safely listen to music, receive calls and communicate with other cyclists and road users.
 With ears completely open to ambient sounds while riding, you’ll be able to maintain situational awareness.

 LINX comes with a handlebar mounted smart remote so that riders can keep their eyes on the road while controlling their media and calls.
 An accompanying iOS and Android smartphone app is available for ride tracking.